barbaralba's translation of the new testament

 chapter 04

-We were sitting around with little interest in doing anything when Mikie suggested we go and see if we can't pick up some Roman girls at the low rentals.
+We were sitting around with little interest in doing anything when Mikie suggested we go and see if we could pick up some loose gentile girls at the low rentals.
 Divorced mothers and tax collectors.
-That didn't matter to us.
-It just meant it was asking for trouble at home.
+Though we had been taught differently, what and who they were didn’t matter to us.
+It just meant it was asking for trouble at home if anyone should find out.

 When we got to their little pleasant ghetto, our mission was obvious to them.
-Luckily for us, no one minded.
+Our intention went out before us.
+Luckily, no one minded.
 Even the boys were glad to see us.
+The Jew boys from families that lived in houses in the Jewish quarter.
+Slumming it.

 We stayed all afternoon and into the night.

-It was all over after a few moons but it was a real good experience to have so much fun with all the Romans.
+It was all over after a few moons but it was a real good experience to have so much fun with all the gentiles.

-I met Mary Helene about the same time.
+I met Mary Helene a short while after that.
 She went to Synagogue with her family.
 Our families were distantly related.
 Which should have disturbed me.
 I was determined not to fall in love with a Jew.
 Stupid really.
-I was angry with the religion, not the people in it.
+I was angry at the religion, not the people in it.

 Mary Helene made that clear to me when she looked at me.
-She was 12 and I thought maybe a bit too young.
-So we didn't talk in the Synagogue.
-I was too involved with telling the elders they were wrong.
+She was still 12 and I thought maybe a bit too young.
+So we didn’t talk in the Synagogue.
+I pretended I was not interested in her.
+I was too involved with the elders, trying to get them to admit they were full of shit.

 "Hi Jesus."